putitsimply/christian-bible-explained/genesis.md

 * **Creation:** God[^gl_god] creates the universe, the earth, plants, animals, and humans.
 Humans are described as specially made to represent God’s care and authority in the world.
 * **Adam and Eve:** The first humans live in a garden, but they disobey God.
 The story explains the idea that people often choose wrong even when they know better, and that this damages trust between humans and God, and between humans themselves.
 * **Cain and Abel:** The first brothers bring offerings to God.
 Jealousy leads Cain to kill Abel.
 This shows how quickly harm spreads when people let anger take over.
-* **The flood and Noah:** The world becomes full of violence, and God sends a flood.
+* **The flood and Noah:** The world becomes full of violence, and the story describes God sending a flood.
 Noah’s family survives in an ark, and afterward God makes a promise (often called a covenant[^gl_covenant], meaning a serious agreement) symbolised by a rainbow.
 * **Tower of Babel:** People try to build a great tower to make a name for themselves.
 Languages become confused, and people spread out.
 This story explains human pride and why cultures and languages are diverse.

 ### 2) The start of God’s people through a family (Genesis 12 to 50)